aplteam/Tatin/docs/SyntaxReference.md

 ```

 If `folder` carries a dependency file then this function attempts to un-install the package
-`packageID` and all its dependencies but only in case those are neither principal packages nor
+`packageID` and all its dependencies, but those only in case they are neither principal packages nor
 required by other packages.

 Note that if `packageID` is empty a clean-up attempt is made.

+If a package was installed with an alias you must un-install it by specifying the alias.

+If a package is installed twice, once with an alias and once without, running `]UnInstallPackage` on either of them does not really un-install the package but removes just the reference to it.
+Only when the other one is un-installed as well is the package actually removed.

 To keep things simple Tatin performs the following steps:
 1. Checks whether the package ID is mentioned in the dependency file.
 If not an error is thrown.